sezn/LBC/README.md

 ## Architecture:
 MVVM
-Need persistance, so the ViewModel will communicate with a Repository wich will call API or load from Room
+Need persistance, so the ViewModel will communicate with a Repository wich will call API and or load from Room

 ## Notes From  Client:
 Vous devez réaliser une application native Android affichant la liste des items suivant (titres